About Us

 What We Do

-In biological systems: EEG patterns during sleep states reveal varying levels of conscious awareness
+In biological systems: EEG patterns during sleep states and sustained attention reveal varying levels of conscious awareness

-In organizations: Institutional decision-making patterns predict resilience or collapse
+In organisations: Institutional decision-making patterns predict resilience or collapse

-By applying the same theoretical framework across these three domains, we can validate our measurements through cross-system consistency and prospective predictions.
+By applying the same theoretical framework across domains with appropriate mechanism-matched operationalisation, we test CGT through rigorous pre-registered studies and prospective predictions.

 Our Approach

-We measure two fundamental properties that underlie consciousness across all systems: how information is integrated into coherent wholes, and how systems maintain differentiated responses to different contexts.
+We measure two fundamental properties that underlie consciousness across complex adaptive systems where integration and regulation are separable: how information is integrated into coherent wholes, and how systems maintain differentiated responses to different contexts.

 Neither property alone is sufficient.
 A system that integrates everything into sameness lacks awareness.
 A system with many states but no coherence lacks unity.
 Consciousness emerges from the balance.